prove-ai/observability-pipeline/ADVANCED_SETUP_DOCS.md

 • Alternative storage backends (Thanos, Cortex, M3DB)

 ───────────────────────────────────────────────────────────────────────────────
-PROFILE 4: no-collector (Bring Your Own Collector) ───────────────────────────────────────────────────────────────────────────────
+PROFILE 4: no-collector (Integrate with Existing Collector) ───────────────────────────────────────────────────────────────────────────────

 Use When: You have an existing OpenTelemetry Collector (perhaps in a Kubernetes daemonset or sidecar) and need Prometheus + VictoriaMetrics for storage.